testinfected/simple-petstore/README.markdown

 You need to have either PhantomJS or Firefox installed to run the end-to-end tests.

-Modify the [test configuration file](https://github.com/testinfected/simple-petstore/blob/master/main/src/test/resources/test.properties) according to your settings.
+Modify the [test configuration file](https://github.com/testinfected/simple-petstore/blob/master/server/src/test/resources/test.properties) according to your settings.
+Note that you have to specify the path of the phantomjs executable.

+## Migrating the database

+To migrate your database, from the top-level directory use:

+`buildr db-migrate`

+Use the [seeds](https://github.com/testinfected/simple-petstore/blob/master/server/src/main/scripts/seeds/items.sql) to populate your MySQL database with sample data.

 ## Running